What you can and cannot do now that Ontario has tightened its stay-at-home order | CBC News

 Effective 12:01 a.m.
 Monday, only 10 people will be allowed to gather at religious services, weddings and funerals, whether indoors or outdoors.

-The Ontario Provincial Police (OPP) provided some clarity on Friday: "Those not travelling for essential reasons will be refused entry.
-There are exceptions for work, medical care, transportation of goods and the exercising of Treaty rights for Indigenous persons," the OPP said in a statement.
+The Ontario Provincial Police has provided some clarity: "Those not travelling for essential reasons will be refused entry.
+There are exceptions for work, medical care, transportation of goods and the exercising of Treaty rights for Indigenous persons," the OPP said in a statement on Friday.

+However, on Saturday, an OPP spokesperson said it continues to work out "logistics and details."

+Under a regulation dated Friday, April 17, the Ontario government provided a list of reasons outlining when a person can enter Ontario from Manitoba or Quebec.

 Comments